dataasciences/dataasciences.github.io/_posts/2024-05-21-Python-Versions.md

 Python 3.8 introduced support for defining positional-only parameters in function definitions using the / separator.
 This allows developers to enforce the positional-only behavior for certain parameters, providing more control over function signatures.

-A special marker, /, can now be used when defining a method's arguments to specify that the functional only accepts positional arguments on the left of the marker.
+A special marker, /, can now be used when defining a method's arguments to specify that the function only accepts positional arguments on the left of the marker.

 ```python
 def func(a, b, /, c, d):